Weaving the Movies

-Inspired by movie night with my boys
+Inspired by movie night with my kids

-A year ago we installed a home cinema for our boys.
+A year ago we installed a home cinema for our boys and girl.
 Many an evening was filled with drama, laughs and cuddles, making plenty of wonderful memories.
 One of our favourites was the Marvel movies, and Iron Man was where an amazing 22 movie epic saga began.
 I love a movie t shirt, but subtly is more my style, so I set out to create a range of textiles for movie night that didn’t involve looking like a billboard.

 I came across an amazing public art project in Brooklyn, and a nifty piece of software that takes a colour average of every frame in a movie and lays thin stripes side by side in chronological order- the movie bar coade.
 This immediately piqued my interest in using codes in my weaving.

 And so began my most ambitious project- to weave a whole movie- in silk.